MainulDip/iOS-study/apps-mixed-uikit-swiftui/Combine-Reactive-Framework-All-About/README.md

         - Sequence Operators: `first`, `firstWhere`, `prepend`, `drop`, `dropWhile`, `tryDropWhile`, `output`
         - Multiple Publisher Combining Operators: `combineLatest`, `merge`, `zip`
         - Handling Error: `catch`, `tryCatch`, `retry`, `assertNotFailure`
-    - `Subjects` are publisher conforming to the `Subject` protocol, it requires to have a `.send(_:)` method to send specific values to a single or multiple subscribers
+    - `Subjects` are publisher conforming to the `Subject` protocol, used to inject values into data stream using a `.send(_:)` method to send/emit specific values to a single or multiple subscribers
         - Ex: `CurrentValueSubject` (requires initial state) and `PassthroughSubject` (doesn't require initial state).
 Both will emit updates when `.send()` is invoked
         - Both are also useful for creating publisher for object conforming to `ObservableObject` protocol in SwiftUI